Red Purple Luffy Deck Guide – OP09

 Blockers are valuable to protect our Leader from incoming attacks.
 The opponent has to commit additional Don on their attackers to put them at 6,000+, this makes your Blockers exceptionally annoying as it's slowing down their attempt to aggro you down.

-Since our deck doesn't run any resource generation, ST04-005-queen is extremely useful for the card draw he provides.
+ST04-005-queen is both a blocker and draw resource Character.
 This keeps us from running out of future plays and could even find us the right card to play on the upcoming turn.
 We're drawing 2 cards and trashing 1 card, the trashed card will be the one we'll likely not play or find use for in the upcoming turns.

 Loading...